 It’s possible (although not guaranteed) that you’ll be able to remove BYL Services from your credit report.
 Your odds depend on whether the debt is legitimate or a mistake.

 If the debt is a mistake: If BYL Services is trying to collect an illegitimate debt (e.g., one that you actually paid on time or that belongs to someone else entirely), your chances of getting it removed from your credit report are pretty good.
 The same goes if the debt is more than 7 years old (measured from the date of your first missed payment), at which point it’s supposed to automatically fall off your report.

 If the debt is legitimate: Unfortunately, if the debt is real and it’s less than 7 years old, removing BYL Services from your credit report will be very difficult.

 Your best move at this point is to simply pay the debt.
 Newer credit scoring models ignore paid-off collection accounts, which means paying off your collection will boost your credit score even if you can’t remove the item.

 However, when you pay, there are two negotiation strategies you can try as a last-ditch attempt to remove BYL Services from your credit report:

-- Pay for delete: You might be able to convince BYL Services to remove the negative mark in exchange for paying off the debt.
+- Pay for delete: You might be able to convince BYL Services to remove the derogatory mark in exchange for paying off the debt.
 You can open these negotiations by sending them a pay-for-delete letter.

 - Goodwill deletion: This is an alternate strategy you can try after paying your debt.
 Once the account is paid off, you can send BYL Services a goodwill letter asking them to empathize with your situation and remove the mark from your credit report as an act of kindness.
 Create your letter using our free goodwill letter template.